chrispanag/ebony/README.md

 For now, there is no detailed documentation for Ebony Framework.
 You can easily create an ebony-based Facebook Messenger Bot with the [Messenger Bot Template](https://github.com/chrispanag/messenger-bot-template).
 If you have any questions and/or suggestions feel free to open an issue, or create a pull request.

+### Prerequisites

+You'll need to have NodeJS/NPM on your system, as well as Typescript installed either in your `node_modules` folder or globally in your system.

 ### Install Ebony Framework

 `npm i ebony-framework`